zzzprojects/learn-orm/tutorials/ssms/create-database.md

 <img src="images/create-database-2.png" alt="New Database">

 On the **New Database** dialog, enter a database name.
-To create the database by accepting all default values, click the **OK** button, otherwise, continue with the following optional steps.
+To create the database by accepting all default values, click the **OK** button.
+Otherwise, continue with the following optional steps.

 To change the owner name, click **(...)** to select another owner.